 Enforcing Disputes Tribunal Orders

-If the unsuccessful party does not comply with the order, the successful party can:
+If the other party does not comply with the order, you can:

 - take the matter to a debt collection agency (the agency will usually charge a fee or a percentage of the debt)